timmfin/broccoli-webpack-cached/README.markdown

 This means it should be fast _and_ compatible with other Broccoli plugins (unlike [myfreeweb/broccoli-webpack](https://github.com/myfreeweb/broccoli-webpack) and [rafales/broccoli-webpack-fast](https://github.com/rafales/broccoli-webpack-fast))

+Note, internally this uses the [PreventResolveSymlinkPlugin](./prevent-resolve-symlink-plugin.js) to prevent Webpack's symlink resolution behavior from breaking relative paths inside of symlinked modules.
+But you can disable that by passing in the `preventSymlinkResolution: false` option (some context in [this thread](https://github.com/webpack/webpack/issues/554#issuecomment-135797738)).

 ### Using

 Inside your `Brocfile.js`: